amvjakob/population-genetics/README.md

 migration mode requires the pattern followed by the sub-groups as well as the allele repartition (random or input by the user).

+### Setup the project
+To run the program, follow these steps:
+1. Download or clone repository
+2. Navigate to the cloned / downloaded folder (Team_4)
+3. `mkdir build`, `cd build` to enter the build folder
+4. `cmake ..` to run CMake and generate the makefiles
+5. `make` to make both the simulation as well as the tests.
+6. `make test` to make and run the tests
+7. `make doc` to generate the Doxygen documentation

 The program can be launched using two different methods:
-  1- using only an input file (.txt) with the desired parameters for the simulation 2- using the fasta and input.txt file.
-The input file is modified by the user to
+1. `./Genetics`, runs the simulation using only the default input file (data/input.txt) with the desired parameters for the simulation
+2. `./Genetics path/to/input.txt`, runs the simulation with the specified input file
-     decide on the various simulation parameters (population size, number of generations, mutation marker sites, etc.).
+3. `./Genetics path/to/input.txt path/to/fasta.fa", runs the simulation with the specified input file and the given fasta file.
+The input file is modified by the user to decide on the various simulation parameters (population size, number of generations, mutation marker sites, etc.).

+# Note:
-  Note: for a simulation using mutation models, a fasta file is mandatory
+For a simulation using mutation models, a fasta file is mandatory

-Finally, the results.txt file generated for each simulation and can be used to generate various graphs using jupyterNotebook and plotly library.
+Finally, the `results.txt` file generated for each simulation and can be used to generate various graphs using jupyterNotebook and plotly library.

-Special Feature:
+### Special Feature:
 The program is coded using a multithreading process.
 Each thread executes a single simulation, allowing for replicas to run simultaneously.
 This allows for faster simulation.

-How to run a simulation:
+### Run a simulation:
 The user must use the input.txt file to choose:
 - The number of generations
 - The population size